 Wallace Sabine died in January of 1919.
 Jane Sabine continued to live and maintain her medical office at 348 Marlborough (listing herself both as Mrs. Wallace C. Sabine and Dr. Jane D. Kelly Sabine in the Blue Books).

 As built, 348 Marlborough included a partial fourth floor at the rear of the house, extending about half way towards the front.
-It was probably at the same time as Jane Sabine converted the property into four apartments that she also had the fourth story extended to be a full floor.
+Sometime in the 1920s, the fourth story was extended to be a full floor.
 The house is shown as a three and one-half story house on the 1922 Bromley map and as a four story house on the 1928 map.

 On March 1, 1927, Jane Sabine transferred 348 Marlborough into her name and the name of her daughter, Janet Sabine.
 On August 26, 1929, Janet Sabine transferred her interest back to her mother.
 The next month, she married Frederic Alexander Ley, a civil engineer and building contractor; after their marriage, they lived in New York City.